 Employee means a person employed by a Relevant Organisation.

-Hearing Tribunal means the NST General Division or other first instance tribunal (including a Hearing Tribunal established internally by a Relevant Organisation) established to conduct a hearing under this Policy.
+Hearing Tribunal means a first instance tribunal established internally or appointed by AOCRA Ltd in accordance with the Tribunal Procedure Policy to conduct a hearing under this Policy.

 Member means a member of a Relevant Organisation, including: